ibm-cloud-docs/codeengine/deploy.md

 10. Enter the password.
 For {{site.data.keyword.registryshort}}, the password is your API key.
 If you do not have an IAM API key, [create one](/docs/codeengine?topic=codeengine-add-registry#access-registry-account).
 11. Click **Add** to add the registry access for {{site.data.keyword.codeengineshort}}.
 12. From the Select image page, the registry that was added is listed.
 Select the registry of your image.
 13. Select the namespace and name of the image in the registry for the {{site.data.keyword.codeengineshort}} app to reference.
-For example, select `mynamespace` and select the image `hello_repo' in that namespace.
+For example, select `mynamespace` and select the image `hello_repo` in that namespace.
 14. Select a value for **TAG**; for example, `latest`.
 15. Click **Done**.
 You have selected your image in the registry to reference from your app.
 16. From the Create application page, click **Deploy**.